 You might be able to find a bag with a waterproof pocket that at least will protect your smartphone and other valuables.

 Some bags have started to feature specific attachments or pockets for GPS units or rangefinders.
 For those of you using the devices that could be a major benefit.

 Many bags will offer one or more hooks so that you can attach your towel or other accessories.
 You might like to carry a ball cleaner, brush or maybe even a number of bag tags.

 Many manufacturers also produce a range of bags for ladies.
-These will tend to be shorter (ladies clubs are shorter than men’s), lighter and in a variety of colours more likely to appeal to women.
+These will tend to be shorter (ladies’ clubs are shorter than men’s), lighter and in various colors more likely to appeal to women.
 (Somewhat sexist but I am only reporting the market as it stands)

 As with most equipment decisions price is likely to be the overriding factor.
-Within each of the four main bag categories you will find discontinued models at significantly reduced prices.
-I would suggest going for one of them that meets most of your requirements rather than paying two or three times as much for a newly released model.
+Within each of the four main bag categories, you will find discontinued models at significantly reduced prices.
+I would suggest going for one that meets most of your requirements rather than paying two or three times as much for a newly released model.

 Having the latest greatest golf bag is not going to improve your golf game.
 You will be better advised to spend that money and effort in other areas.

-Depending upon how much golf you play and where you play it, you may end up needing multiple bags.
-Over my 30 years of playing I’ve always had at least two bags (stand bag and a cart bag) and for a long time had a pencil bag as well.
+Depending on how much golf you play and where you play, you may end up needing multiple bags.
+Over my 30 years of playing I’ve always had at least two bags (a stand bag and a cart bag) and for a long time had a pencil bag as well.